GiocomoLab/Unity2020_MorphEnvironments/README.md

 - now unstable

 `cap_single_arduino` -- stable copy of `cap_breakout` that Mari made before messing with `cap_breakout`  \
-on the Thorlabs rig (TO-DO: make sure rotary lines are not commented out!)
+on the Thorlabs rig.
+Should run on a single arduino for the rotary and lickport.

 `boltvr_single_arduino` -- stable single arduino verion on the boltVR rig, originally from `cap_breakout`  \
 but modified with Linux ports and paths